Working For Native Hawaiians

 Equal opportunity and access to education, job opportunities, and health services must be within reach for Native Hawaiians in Hawai’i and across the United States.
 Native Hawaiians are disproportionately affected by health problems like high blood pressure, heart disease, and diabetes, and also have lower rates of access to quality care.
 Tulsi has continually supported measures to maintain and improve the health and well-being of Native Hawaiians.
 Through continued advocacy for the Native Hawaiian Health Care Systems (NHHCS), critical services like primary care, health education, and disease prevention have become more accessible and affordable for Native Hawaiians throughout the state.

-More on Working For Native Hawaiian Issues
+More on Working For Native Hawaiians

 Below is a transcript of Rep. Tulsi Gabbard's message for the 16th Annual Native Hawaiian Convention: